kstenerud/compact-time/README.md

 Features
 --------

- * Encodes a complete date & time into as few as 32 bits.
+ * Encodes a complete date & time into as few as 5 bytes.
  * Maintenance-free (no leap second tables to update).
- * Easily converts to human readable fields.
+ * Efficient conversion to/from human readable fields (no multiplication or division).
- * Supports all years in both directions, in perpetuity.
+ * Supports unlimited positive and negative years.
- * Supports time units to the nanosecond.
+ * Supports time units down to the nanosecond.
  * Supports leap years and leap seconds.
- * Dates are in UTC by default.
+ * Dates are relative to UTC by default.